nikclayton/afe/README.md

 on a per-service basis, and logs the result in a human-readable format.

+It also exposes a `/metrics` endpoint with backend request latencies grouped in to percentile buckets.

+> Note: This means the proxy will not proxy requests for `/metrics`

 # Requirements

 - [x] Implement the proxy with a random-forwarding load balancing policy